 One pressing issue, and a direct follow-up of S\'ersic fits, is to perform reliable bulge and disc decomposition on galaxies from Q1.
-This would allow one to investigate the history of galaxy morphology beyond the ETG/LTG dichotomy and hopefully to trace how galaxies evolved and transformed to build up the present-day Hubble sequence.
-Such an analysis would also raise new challenges in terms of methodology, to account for varying selection effects for different morphological types or differential chromatic effects affecting bulges and discs \citep{Papaderos-2023-chromatic-SB-modulation}.
-Additionally, more complex models could also be built for accordingly more specific studies, e.g., the addition of bars to study the barred galaxies identified in \Euclid \citep{Q1-SP043}, or of point-sources to account for AGN contribution.
+This would allow one to investigate the history of galaxy morphology beyond the ETG-LTG dichotomy and hopefully trace how galaxies evolved and transformed to build up the present-day Hubble sequence.
+Such an analysis would also raise new challenges in terms of methodology to account for varying selection effects for different morphological types or differential chromatic effects impacting bulges and discs \citep{Papaderos-2023-chromatic-SB-modulation}.
+Additionally, more complex models could also be built for accordingly more specific studies, such as the addition of bars to study the barred galaxies identified in \Euclid \citep{Q1-SP043} or of point sources to account for AGN contribution.

 \begin{appendix}